chipweinberger/dart_ui_isolate/README.md

 Unlike [flutter_isolate](https://pub.dev/packages/flutter_isolate), `dart_ui_isolate` supports `FlutterEngineGroup`.

 `FlutterEngineGroup` makes spawning isolates instant.
-It also reduces 99% of RAM.
+It also reduces 99% of RAM for spawned isolates.

 `FlutterEngineGroup` is supported on both iOS & Android, but not macOS.